mollzilla/image_search_post_send/README.md

 I started correctin some styling issues and carefully documenting the project.
 My next steps are tacking as many 400 errors as possible.

+I was able to tacke down many of the 400 errors by verifying that the exact subreddit name existed; however; that would not be exactly in line with the assignment and therefore, settled for a verification of related subreddits, which diminished significantly those errors.
+Furthermore, an error was thrown before the fetch, adding efficiency.

+While considering two subjects, one, that the random word promise and the fetch promise were not chained, therefore several requests were thrown, and second, questioning if a debouncer was necessary, decided to change subjects in order to clear my head and started thinking of adding an award star to entries.

 *********************************************